Kubrat: Kubrat's death

 The Pereshchepina Treasure was discovered in 1912 by Ukrainian peasants in the vicinity of Poltava, in village Malo Pereshchepyne.
 It consists of diverse gold and silver objects of total weight of over 50 kg from the migration period, including three rings with monograms, which led scholars to identify the site as Kubrat's grave.
 The ring A was inscribed in Greek XOBPATOY and ring C was inscribed XOBPATOY ПATPIKIOY, indicating the dignity of Patrikios (Patrician) that he had achieved in the Byzantine world.
 The treasure indicates close relation between the Bulgars and Byzantines, e.g. the bracelets were influenced or made by a Byzantine goldsmith.
 The first treasure coins were issued after 629, by Heraclius, and the last c.
 650 AD, by Constans II, which can be associated with the upcoming Khazar conquest.

 Kubrat is mentioned in the Nominalia of the Bulgarian khans, according which his birth is given the sign of the ox (shegor vechem) in the Bulgar calendar.
 It also says his rule was 60 years.
 Presuming lifespan is meant, this would place his death in 653 or 665 AD.
 Thus, the date of Kubrat's death according historical and archaeological sources is placed between 650 and 665 AD.
 Correspondingly his birth could have been between 590 and 615 if Somogyi's theory is correct.

 Legacy

 Kubrat Knoll on Livingston Island in the South Shetland Islands, Antarctica is named after Kubrat of Great Bulgaria.

 Kubrat was portrayed by Vasil Mihaylov in the 1981 Bulgarian movie Aszparuh, directed by Ludmil Staikov.

+The tamga (signature) of Kubrat is used as part of the logo of the Bulgarian Nationalist Morality, Unity, Honour political party.